HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.50/networking/new-ovuplinkset.md

 ### -LacpFailoverTrigger &lt;String&gt;

-LACP failover trigger is only applicable to the Ethernet uplink sets in the `active-standby` configuration when there is no link aggregation configured on the `top-of`-rack (ToR) switches or an uplink set is configured without MLAG.
+LACP failover trigger is only applicable to the Ethernet uplink sets in the active-standby configuration when there is no link aggregation configured on the top-of-rack (ToR) switches or an uplink set is configured without MLAG.
 In this case, all traffic to the compute modules will pass through the active set of uplink ports.
 Link failover trigger defines failover policy for when traffic will be redirected to the standby uplink ports.
 In case of failover trigger based on bandwidth/uplink count, link failover can be triggered either by reduction in active uplink bandwidth or increase in standby uplink bandwidth.

 Allowed values: